 Successful reading programs for students with dyslexia include explicit instruction on phonemes, phonemic awareness, and more specifically, the decoding and spelling of words.
 The Orton-Gillingham method of instruction is the classic example.

 This approach is contrasted with the 'whole language' method of instruction which contends that the best way to teach struggling readers is simply to immerse them in a language rich environment, emphasizing meaning, semantics and syntax.
 The U.S. 2000 National Reading Panel study looked at all the research on phonemic awareness and concluded that:

 "These findings show that teaching children to manipulate phonemes in words was highly effective across all the literacy domains and outcomes."

-Since that time research continues to support this conclusion, and we know of no effective reading program for dyslexics that doesn't include phonemic awareness or takes a whole language approach.
+Since that time research continues to support this conclusion, and we know of no effective reading program for students with dyslexia that doesn't include phonemic awareness or takes a whole language approach.

 Parents and teachers need to understand the role that phonemic awareness plays in dyslexia, mainly to ensure that reading interventions include the development of this skill.
-But this awareness will also help parents and teachers to be more patient and understanding with dyslexic children as they struggle to pronounce sounds, letters and words that they have encountered many times before.
+But this awareness also helps parents and teachers to be more patient and understanding with students as they struggle to pronounce sounds, letters and words that they have encountered many times before.